bryancrisp1988-byte/cybersecurity-portfolio/TryHackMe/Linux_Fundamentals_Part1/README.md

 ### Navigation & Directory movement

+Used to move around the filesystem and understand your current location.

 * 'cd'        - Change directory
 * 'pwd'       - Print the current working directory
 * 'ls'        - List files in the current directory